afawcett/customnotificationdemo/README.md

 - Update the file ```CustomNotificationTypeIdMap.BatchApexError.md-meta.xml``` with the Id returned by the query.
 - Run ```sfdx force:source:push``` again

 **NOTE:** The need to define a Name to Id map for Notification Types is only required when sending Custom Notifications from Flow at time of writing.
-Process Builder does require this.
+Process Builder does not require this.

 Demo Instructions
 -----------------